ariadnavigo/arisys/README.md

 ## sfeedbar - sfeed integration into bemenu

-This scripts creates a menu from RSS feeds parsed by sfeed.
+This script creates a menu from RSS feeds parsed by sfeed.
 It also allows retrieval of updated RSS feeds.

 This script assumes sfeed to be set up like this, which is **not** the default